bodywork-ml/bodywork-docs/docs/quickstart_serve_model.md

   log_level: INFO
 ```

-The `stages.scoring_service.executable_module_path` parameter points to the executable Python module - `service.py` - defining a service that will be started when it is executed within a pre-built container on Kubernetes, as the `scoring_service` (service) stage.
+The `stages.scoring_service.executable_module_path` parameter points to the executable Python module - `service.py` - that defines what will happen when the `scoring_service` (service) stage is executed, within a pre-built Bodywork container.
+This module contains the code required to:

-This module contains the code required to load the pre-trained model and then start a service to score instances (or rows) of data, sent as JSON to a REST API endpoint.
+1. load the pre-trained model; and,
+2. start a Flask service to score instances (or rows) of data, sent as JSON to a REST API.

 We have chosen to use the [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework with which to engineer our REST API server application.
 The use of Flask is **not** a requirement in any way and you are free to use different frameworks - e.g. [FastAPI](https://fastapi.tiangolo.com).

 The contents of `service.py` can be summarised as follows,

 ```python
 from typing import Dict